madelinegannon/SkeletonTracker/README.md

 3. Add `protobuf` to the solution.

+    In Property Manager (open it from _View -> Other Windows -> Property Manager_), right click on your project to select _Add Existing Property Sheet..._ and select the `SkeletalTracker.props` file.

     In _Project Properties > C/C++ > General > Additional Include Directories_ add the following:

     ```